What is a 403(b) Plan?

 A retirement income account set up for church employees.

-At Master Capital Wealth Management we are proud to be a partner in education as well as a partner in excellence with the many of the schools in the Central Florida area.
+At Master Capital Wealth Management, we are proud to have been a partner in education as well as a partner in excellence with the many of the schools in the Central Florida area for decades.
 We serve those individuals that play such an important role in shaping the children of tomorrow.

 That is why we work hard for them and offer the support they need when it comes to our children’s education and the lively hood of these extraordinary individuals teaching them.